Henry-Research/EFEMP1_GTEx_eQTL/StepByStep_guide.md

 a.
 Go to the GTEx eQTL dashboard, avaliable at [GTExeQTL]"https://gtexportal.org/home/eqtlDashboardPage".

 b.
 Copy and paste the filtered "GTEx format" rows into the dashboard and select the tissues of interest.
-For this analysis we selected all tissues and then performed a selected anaylsis, only selecting tissues with significant changes in epression for ease of viualisation.
+For this analysis we selected all tissues and then performed a selected anaylsis, only selecting tissues with significant changes in expression for ease of viualisation.
+Select Search.

 c.
-Select search.
 GTEx will display the expression of the gene of interest with the variant of interst within the tissues selected.
 Signficant searches will be highlighted in red.
-The analysis is now complete.

-d.
-The results from our GTEx analysis can be found in the 'Results/' directory.
+D. The analysis is now complete.

-NOTE: This analysis was perfomed on the 17th July 2024, and the GTEx database is under countinual update.
+Note: The results from our GTEx analysis can be found in the 'Results/' directory.
+This analysis was perfomed on the 17th July 2024, and the GTEx database is under countinual update.
 Note: GTEx only allows up to 30 inputs per search
 Note: GTEx data is collated from 1000 individuals (as of 17th July 2023), thus, rare variants may not be present